-The two populations at Cove Point were observed on 25 June 2018.
+The two populations at Cove Point were observed on 20 June 2019.
 In 2017, a third population existed along the beachfront but it was beginning to erode into the Chesapeake Bay.
-This population is no longer present in 2018.
+This population is no longer present in 2018 or 2019.
 The beach at this location, which is just beyond where the rip-rap breakwater stops, is rapidly eroding through the beach dune and toward to marsh.
 The sandy dune that separates the marsh from the Chesapeake Bay is nearly absent at this location.
 This Carex hyalinolepis population was observed along the marsh / dune ecotone in 2007 and historically was found in Cove Point Marsh.
-It was the first known Maryland rare plant population at Cove Point and was first reported in the 1990's.
+It was the first know Maryland rare plant population at Cove Point and was first reported in the 1990's.

-The population of Carex hyalinolepis found in the northeastern corner of the wetland (violet polygon on the Map 1) was approximately the same as observed between 2014 and 2017.
-In 2018 it measured 659.76 m2.
+The population of Carex hyalinolepis found in the northeastern corner of the wetland (orange polygon on Map 1) was smaller than observed from 2014 through 2018, and almost 40% smaller than recorded in 2018.
+In 2019 it measured 394.9 m2.
+The maximum number of fruiting stems per square meter was three.
+The approximate mean number of fruiting stems per square meter was 0.1.

-The population of Carex hyalinolepis found at the end of Webster Drive on the southeastern end of the marsh (Map 1) was approximately the same as observed from 2014 through 2017.
-In 2018 it measured 668.83 m2.
-The maximum number of fruiting stems per square meter was six.
+The population of Carex hyalinolepis found at the end of Webster Drive on the southeastern end of the marsh (Map 1) was also smaller than observed from 2014 through 2018.
+In 2019 it measured 136.4 m2, a decrease of almost 80%.
+The maximum number of fruiting stems per square meter was four.
 The approximate mean number of fruiting stems per square meter was 0.2.
+The decrease in the area of this population is undoubtedly due to the abundance of the exotic grass, Phragmites australis, invading this area.
+Treating the P. australis by hand with herbicide is highly recommended in this area.